 Uranium investing: Futures

-As a third option, investors can look to the futures market while the price of uranium is down.
+As a third option, investors can look to the futures market while awaiting a rise in the uranium price.
 Futures are financial contracts that obligate the buyer to purchase (or seller to sell) an asset like a physical commodity or financial instrument at a predetermined future date and price.

 In terms of uranium futures, investors once again have few options.
 CME Group (NASDAQ:CME) offers UxC uranium U3O8 futures.
-These contracts track U3O8, and each one represents 250 pounds of uranium.
+These contracts track U3O8, and each one represents 250 pounds of the nuclear fuel.
 The NYMEX also provides investors with a U3O8 futures trading option.

 Futures are an important part of the market as there is currently no exchange-listed, transparent price instrument that consumers and suppliers can use to manage prices and risks.
 Furthermore, uranium futures provide investors with a marketplace for direct exposure to the price of uranium.

 Uranium investing: Why pick uranium?